| | |

 trillion six hundred and seven billion one hundred and eighty million eight hundred

 thousand (6,607,180,800,000) square feet in Texas.
+Allowing ten square feet as the

 surface covered by each dead body, we find that Texas, as a cemetery, would at this rate